adamkewley/osimperf/README.md

 osimperf compare-all --repeats 32 $lhs $rhs
 ```

+The output table is a markdown table that can be pasted directly into GitHub:

 |                  Test Name | lhs [secs] | σ [secs] | rhs [secs] | σ [secs] | Speedup |
 | -------------------------- | ---------- | -------- | ---------- | -------- | ------- |